 Exploring the Okavango Delta, Botswana's crowning Jewel, we encounter a wide variety of untamed wildlife roaming freely.
 The winding delta channels, placid estuaries and secluded islands of this wetland system create a wildlife haven that offers an unforgettable bush adventure.

-Our night in the magical Delta is spent camping on an island tucked away in the bush.
+Our night in the magical Delta is spent camping on a private island tucked away in the bush.

 A crew will set the camp up for us and all linen is provided on these nights, including a pillow, blanket, extra mattress and towel.
 Simply relax and experience truly wild Africa, falling asleep to the sounds of nature.

-On day 17 of our Accommodated Overland Safari we wake up in the tranquil Delta wilderness surrounded by the unspoilt bush.
-Then we take a mokoro and boat ride back to the safari vehicle and travel through the Kalahari to Maun.
+On day 17 of our Accommodated Overland Safari, we wake up in the tranquil Delta wilderness surrounded by the unspoilt bush.
+Then we take a mokoro and boat ride back to our safari vehicle and travel through the Kalahari to Maun.

 Arriving at the overnight safari lodge in the afternoon there is time to unwind and lounge at the swimming pool.

 Taking it easy this morning, we enjoy some leisure time at the lodge and swim in the pool, before tucking into a tasty brunch.
-Then we set off east to the Makgadikgadi Salt Pans, one of the largest salt pan systems in the world.
+Then we take an optional walk in the village before setting off east to the Makgadikgadi Salt Pans, one of the largest salt pan systems in the world.

 Spending time here we absorb the silence and solitude of this vast open space.
 Whilst taking in the stark landscape of Makgadikgadi we search out the surprising number of birds and even hardy animals found here, especially after the rains.

-After our relaxing boat trip, we cross into Zimbabwe driving to the nearby town of Victoria Falls.
-We stay in comfort at a lodge in Victoria Falls for the next two nights.
-On one of our nights in Victoria Falls we enjoy a braai (barbecue) beside the lodge pool.
+After our relaxing boat trip, we return to land and cross into Zimbabwe driving to the nearby town of Victoria Falls.
+We stay in comfort at a lodge in Victoria Falls, centrally located and within walking distance of the main attractions.

 Today is set aside for doing your own thing at Victoria Falls, where there are loads of fun activities on offer.
-Viewing the magnificent waterfall is a not-to-be-missed highlight.
+Viewing the magnificent waterfall is a not-to-be-missed highlight, with your entry fees included in the tour price.
 Stand before Mosi-oa-Tunya, 'the Smoke that Thunders' and feel its might - an unforgettable experience!

 Today it is back into the African bush we go!

-Leaving Vic Falls we drive south to Hwange National Park, Zimbabwe's top conservation area.
-Like Chobe, Hwange is famous for its big herds of elephants, and also hosts an array of other wildlife, including healthy populations of endangered African wild dogs.
+After a relaxed breakfast, we leave Vic Falls and drive south to Hwange National Park, Zimbabwe's top conservation area.
+Like Chobe, Hwange is famous for its big herds of elephants and also hosts an array of other wildlife, including healthy populations of endangered African wild dogs.

 Tonight we stay at a lodge set amongst the precarious-looking boulders strewn across this unusual wilderness area.

-On the final morning of our Cape to Johannesburg via Vic Falls Safari we set off on a short walk in the private game reserve.
+On the final morning of our Cape to Johannesburg via Vic Falls Safari we set off for Johannesburg, South Africa's City of Gold.

 For up-to-date and confirmed pricing info for optional items, please drop us an enquiry.